Vegan Guide to Malaysia

 Nasi Lemak

 ‘Nasi Lemak’ is Malaysia’s national dish and it’s eaten for breakfast, lunch and dinner.
 Translated ‘nasi lemak’ means ‘fatty rice’, not an appetising name, but it comes from the rice in this dish which is soaked in coconut milk before being steamed (and anyone who’s tried it will tell you it’s delicious!).
 The vegan version consists of rice, fried peanuts, cucumber, spicy tomato and chilli ‘sambal’ (tomatoes and chillies cooked and pounded together to make a spicy condiment) and vegetable side dishes or curries.
-Vegan variations can mainly be found in specialist restaurants but we also found a hawker stall in Malaka that did a vegan version and street vendors who were happy to just sell us the vegan parts of the dish without the animal products.
+Vegan variations can mainly be found in specialist restaurants, but there are plenty of them in the main cities so you shouldn’t have to look far.

 vegan nasi lemak where the rice is cooked with turmeric, served with 5 spice braised tofu